mbalazin/cse599c-17sp-tutorials/myria/MyriaWeb.md

 vertices = select distinct vertex from dups;
 store(vertices, users);
 ```
+*Note the query plan created by MyriaX for the above query!
+It computes `left` and `right` in parallel.*

 Find the users that only appear as the source of an edge.
 ```sql